segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 ## Destination filters
 > info ""
 > Destination filters are only available to Business Tier customers.
+Destination filters on mobile device-mode destinations are in beta for Analytics Kotlin.

 Use Analytics Kotlin (Android) to configure [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.